rtmink/udacity-drl-banana/README.md

-# Udacity DeepRL Banana Collector
+# Udacity Deep Reinforcement Learning Banana Collector

 ## Background
 This project involves training an agent to navigate in a squared world and collect as many yellow bananas as possible while avoiding blue bananas.